nlfiedler/zorigami/NOTES.md

 * File content is stored in pack files
     - Large files are split across multiple pack files
     - Small files are stored in whole
-    - Pack files are used to minimize the number of files stored remotely
 * Pack files are stored remotely
 * Database is used to store metadata
     - Database is saved just like any other file